Kehilah (Religious School)

 Who teaches our kids?

 Our Morim (teachers) are warm, loving and professional.
 Nearly all of them are members of our congregation and have (or have had) children of their own in our school.
 They are professional in their approach to Jewish learning, and they care deeply about sharing their love of Jewish living and their connection to Congregation B’nai Israel and the Jewish people.
-In our classroom, our Morim create a positive learning environment that is both engaging and enjoyable.
-Outside of the classroom, our Morim regularly attend workshops and conferences that enhance their skills to help our students create personal meaning of their Jewish heritage within their daily lives and the world outside.
+Our Morim create a positive learning environment that is engaging and enjoyable.
+Outside of the classroom, our Morim regularly attend workshops and conferences that enhance their skills to help our students create personal meaning of their Jewish heritage within their daily lives and the greater world.

 On Sundays, our Morim are joined by members of our Hadrakhah (Leadership) team.
-Our Hadrakhahniks are high school students who have dedicated themselves to making sure the younger learners have an even more exciting experience than they themselves had at that age.
-They serve as role models, teaching assistants and a bit like older siblings to our Gan – Kitah Vav (K–6) students.
+Hadrakhahniks are high school students who serve as role models, teaching assistants, and a bit like older siblings to our Gan–Kitah Vav (K–6) students.

 What about learners with special needs?

-At B’nai Israel we understand that learners have many different styles and needs.
-We do not want to limit ourselves to just one.
+At B’nai Israel, we understand that learners have many different styles and needs.
 We are committed to meeting the needs of all learners.
 Learn more.

-Our curriculum revolves around Jewish Values, such as Community, Respect, Menschlichkeit, Tikkun Olam and a love of Israel, rather than content areas like History, Holidays and Hebrew.
-We certainly will learn about those and other content areas, but we use values as our context, rather than trying to implicitly teach values when we learn the fact-based material.
-We believe that values better help our kids get a sense of what kind of person and Jew they want to be than simply absorbing knowledge.
-We also believe that focusing on Jewish Values give us a greater opportunity to create experiences – both in and out of the classroom – which enables learning that is deeper and longer lasting.
+Our curriculum revolves around Jewish values (Middot), such as Community, Respect, Menschlichkeit (Humanity), Tikkun Olam (Repairing the World), and a love of Israel.
+We certainly learn about content areas such as history, holidays, and Hebrew, but we believe that values better help our kids get a sense of what kind of person and Jew they want to be than simply absorbing knowledge.
+We also believe that focusing on Jewish values give us a greater opportunity to create experiences both in and out of the classroom, enabling learning that is deeper and longer lasting.

 How will our kids learn?